b-e-p/bep/README.md

 ### TODO
-- Unit tests.
+- Always more comprehensive unit-tests.
-- Support for remote repos (in addition to the local repos).
+- Support for remote repos (in addition to the already supported local repos).
-- Written in a way that could support other languages besides just Python (might do this).
-- Potentially add support for latest "stable" packages.